GuzhongChen/ILTransR/README.md

 Pre-training log can be found in `pretraining/il_transformer_128_1024.log`
 ### Fine-tuning

-To fine-tune the ILTransR on eleven downstream IL properties datasets, run jupyter notebooks in 'examples'.
+To fine-tune the ILTransR on downstream IL properties datasets, run jupyter notebooks in 'examples'.

+More IL properties will be added in the future.

 ### Pre-trained models